idaholab/moose/framework/doc/content/syntax/FVInterfaceKernels/index.md

 For an overview of MOOSE FV please see [/fv_design.md].

-`FVInterfaceKernels` are meant to communicate data between at interfaces between subdomains.
+`FVInterfaceKernels` are meant to communicate data at interfaces between subdomains.
 An `FVInterfaceKernel` may contribute to the residuals/Jacobians of a single variable, specified with the parameter `variable1`, or to multiple variables by also using the `variable2` parameter.
 There are two additional critical/required parameters: `subdomain1` and `subdomain2`.
-In cases whether an `FVInterfaceKernel` is operating on two variables, `subdomain1` should correspond to the subdomain(s) neighboring the `boundary` parameter that `variable1` lives on, and similarly for `subdomain2` and `variable2`.
+In cases for which an `FVInterfaceKernel` is operating on two variables, `subdomain1` should correspond to the subdomain(s) neighboring the `boundary` parameter that `variable1` lives on, and similarly for `subdomain2` and `variable2`.
 By